Code-Institute-Submissions/janebmckenna-MilestoneProject3/testing.md

 ## Bugs
 - confirmation/modal issue passing object id throught the modal
 - Sticky footer - wont stay to the bottom
+- search on profile redirects back to main screen - fixed then issue wioth no showing no results found when blogs exist for other users
+- logo on profile page - forgot to use jinga template

 [Return to README](README.md)